How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 Is BetterHelp cheaper than therapy with insurance?

-BetterHelp certainly may be cheaper than therapy with insurance depending on your insurance plan and health insurance provider.
-To compare prices, research your specific insurance plan's mental health coverage.
-BetterHelp is working with select insurance carriers to join the network.
-Some therapists on the BetterHelp platform now accept insurance (state-limited).
+BetterHelp may be more affordable than therapy with insurance, depending on your insurance plan and health insurance provider.
+To compare prices, research your specific insurance plan's mental health coverage and co-pays for mental health care.
+Please note that BetterHelp is currently working with select insurance carriers to join their networks, and some therapists on the BetterHelp platform now accept insurance (state-limited).

 How many sessions do you get with BetterHelp?

-With BetterHelp, you can attend a live session (e.g., phone call, video chat, or live chat) every week.
-You also have asynchronous messaging with your therapist, which means you can reach out to your therapist at any time.
+With BetterHelp, you can attend a live session via phone call, video chat, or live chat each week.
+You can also use the asynchronous messaging tool with your therapist, allowing you to reach out at any time.

-Depending on your location, therapist availability, and preferences, a BetterHelp subscription costs between $260 and $400 each month (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply).
+A BetterHelp subscription generally costs between $260 and $400 each month.
+Exact costs are billed weekly or monthly and are based on factors like your location, referral source, preferences, therapist availability, and any applicable discounts or promotions that might apply.

 - Previous Article